Xeomin® is an incobotulinumtoxinA product and is a competitor to the more recognized Botox Cosmetic® and also Dysport®.

 Join +10,000 MDs/DOs, PAs and NPs from all medical specialties who have successful trained in our Successful Aesthetic Practice System™ at the Aesthetic Medicine Symposium.

 December 3-6, 2021

 Please note: Botox, Allergan Botox Cosmetic and Juvederm are registered trademarks of Allergan, Inc. Dysport, Restylane and Perlane are registered trademarks of Galderma.
 Xeomin is a registered trademark of Merz Pharmaceuticals, LLC.

 DISCLOSURE OF UNLABELED USE

-This document contains discussion of agents that are not indicated by the U.S. Food and Drug Administration.
+This document contains a discussion of agents that are not indicated by the U.S. Food and Drug Administration.
 The International Association for Physicians in Aesthetic Medicine (IAPAM), Allergan, Inc., and Medicis, Inc., do not recommend the use of any agent outside of the labeled indications.
-The opinions expressed in this document are those of the contributors and do not necessarily represent the views of the IAPAM, Allergan, Inc. or Medicis, Inc..
-Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.
+The opinions expressed in this document are those of the contributors and do not necessarily represent the views of the IAPAM, Allergan, Inc. or Medicis, Inc. Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.

 Copyright, Legal Notice and Disclaimer